featurestoreorg/featurestore-benchmarks/README.md

 ## Online API Experiments

-We have defined experiments for two common us cases:
+We have defined experiments for the following use cases:
  * reading a row of precomputed features for a given entity, e.g., a user_id to read precomputed features for a user.
- * reading many rows of precomputed features for a given set of entites, e.g., the client provides a list of N user_id values and
+ * reading a batch of rows of precomputed features for a given set of entites, e.g., the client provides a list of N user_id values and
    N rows of precomputed feature values is returned.
  * feature freshness for streaming feature writes (how long does it take from when an event arrives at a message broker, until the corresponding feature value has been updated and is available for reading from the online feature store).